-When I entered the US Air Force in early 1966, I was sent to Lackland AFB for basic training.
+Upon entering the US Air Force in early 1966, I was sent to Lackland AFB for basic training.
 I was given a series of tests to see where my talents lied.
-The counselor then presented me with three choices.
-He said, "You can be a Cook, an Air Policeman or a Photographer."
-Knowing that I didn't like KP duty and I didn't much like cops, i chose door #3.
-I was sent to Lowry AFB in Denver, CO for six months to Still Photography School.
-They handed me a 4x5 press camera with a bellows and a large flash on the side.
-I still remember the first day in B&W printing class.
-We were told to shoot a portrait of a classmate and then hand them the film holder of their images and get our portrait images from them.
+The counselor presented me with three choices.
+"You can be a Cook, an Air Policeman or a Photographer."
+I chose door #3.
+I spent six months in Still Photography School where they handed me a 4x5 press camera with a bellows and a large flash on the side.
+The first day in B&W printing class.
+We shot a portrait of a classmate and then hand them the film holder of their images and got our portrait images from them.
 I went in the darkroom and 'souped' my shots.
-Afterwards I went into the print lab and printed my portrait.
+Afterwards I printed my portrait.
 Slipping the paper in the developer to watch my image appear was spiritual experience.
 I was hooked and have stayed that way ever since.